SBS Gayo Daejeon: 2019: Touch

 Red Velvet was originally scheduled to perform but had to cancel after Wendy was injured (and subsequently hospitalized) during her solo rehearsal.

 2020: The Wonder Year

-2020's Gayo Daejeon took place on the 25th December in Daegu.
+2020's Gayo Daejeon took place on 25 December in Daegu.
 It was hosted by Boom, Heechul and Na Eun.
 Due to COVID-19 restrictions, '2020 SBS Gayo Daejeon in DAEGU' was a pre-recorded event.